Zabranjeno/Notes/README.md

 skipped classes.

 Dad got a job at Slobodna Dalmacija as a driver, similar to his job at Borba, and he brings me Bug magazines, PC World, Byte, comic books to read.
 I overclock my Pentium 120 Mhz via jumpers to 133 MHz thanks to guide in Bug.
-My elementary school buddy, Domagoj Škifić, who I bored to tears by wanted to play at his PC before I got mine, infects me with my first virus.
+My elementary school buddy, Domagoj Škifić, who I bored to tears by wanting to play at his PC before I got mine, infects me with my first virus.
 I meet a hacker called Nikola Prtenjača, who is showing me code obfuscation.

 While I go swimming one summer, on my way back I went to buy ice cream at area of my hometown called Relja, and I call the seller šiptar, not knowing it's an insult.
 I leave with a sore ass, not remembering what happened.